 Lizzy

 My Final Conclusion.

-I wish you happy birdwatching!
+I wish you happy travels!

+Lizzy